mehdidc/DALLE_clip_score/README.md

 Simple script to compute CLIP scores based on a trained DALL-e model, using OpenAI's CLIP <https://github.com/openai/CLIP>.
 CLIP scores measures the compatibility between an image and a caption.
 The raw value is using cosine similarity, so it is between -1 and 1.
 In CLIP, the value is scaled by 100 by default, giving a number between -100 and 100, where 100 means maximum compatibility between an image and text.
+As mentioned in <https://arxiv.org/abs/2104.14806>, it is rare that the score is negative, but we clamp it to have a number between 0 and 100 anyways.
 Typical values are around 20-30.

 ## How to install ?